crytic/fuzz-utils/CONTRIBUTING.md

 # Contributing to Test-generator

-First, thanks for your interest in contributing to test-generator!
+First, thanks for your interest in contributing to `test-generator`!
 We welcome and appreciate all contributions, including bug reports, feature suggestions, tutorials/blog posts, and code improvements.

 If you're unsure where to start, we recommend our [`good first issue`](https://github.com/crytic/test-generator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and [`help wanted`](https://github.com/crytic/test-generator/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issue labels.